Gallivirus

 Gallivirus is a genus of viruses in the order Picornavirales, in the family Picornaviridae.

+Host and specie

 Turkey and chicken serve as natural hosts.
 There is only one species in this genus: Gallivirus A (Gallivirus afowli).

 Structure

 Viruses in Gallivirus are non-enveloped, with icosahedral and spherical geometries, and T=pseudo3 symmetry.
 The diameter is around 30 nm.
 Genomes are linear and non-segmented, around 8.5kb in length.